dgraph-io/dgraph-docs/content/graphql/subscriptions/index.md

 Authorization adds more power to GraphQL subscriptions.
 You can use all the features of authorization that are there for queries.
 Additionally, you can specify when the subscription automatically terminates (the "timeout" of the subscription) in the JWT.

-## Example

 ### Schema
-Consider following Schema, it has both `@withSubscription` and `@auth` directive defined on type Todo.
+Consider following Schema, it has both `@withSubscription` and `@auth` directive defined on type `Todo`.
 Auth rule enforces that only todo's of owner `$USER` is visible which will be given in the JWT.

 ```graphql
 type Todo @withSubscription @auth(